FindMeCP/FindMe/README.md

 #TODO
+- MainViewControler
+  - [] Improve readability
+- Login/SignupViewController
+  - [] Improve UI
+  - [] Facebook Connectivity
+- ContactsViewController
+  - [] Optimize contact searching
+  - [] Create cached friendlist
+  - [] Reorganize code to make more readable

-- Push notification request to add friend
+- [] Push notification request to add friend
-- Refine contacts page
+- [] Refine contacts page
-- Make other view controllers
+- [] Make other view controllers

 # FindMe
 Group Project for CodePath

 ## Description
-Tired of trying to find your friends while they dont text you back?
+Tired of trying to find your friends while they don't text you back?
 FindMe helps you find your friends without any effort.
-The FindMe app is useful for all ages, but we are specifically targetting collegiates.
+The FindMe app is useful for all ages, but we are specifically targeting college students.

 #Project Distribution
 - Jordi: Google maps functionality, customize screens (split, shared, solo) for viewing maps, manage location services
 - William: Create users, access contacts, store and retrieve user data via Parse, allow tracking of other users, handle login and signup
-- Shirley: Settings side bar, view controllers that segue from side bar (settings, account logout)

 ## User Stories

 **Required** functionality: User can

 - [X] Sign up, log in, and log out of the FindMe app.
 - [X] Remained signed in across app restarts.
 - [X] See the user's location on a Google Maps SDK map.
 - [X] Share user locations with a friend.